Sniper30/dependencyInjection/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://example.com) this is a API made with the main purpose of understanding token based applications
+[![Product Name Screen Shot][product-screenshot]](https://example.com) this is a API made with the main purpose of understanding token based applications.

 I decided to use dependency injection, cause the facilities that bring  to the development environment.